Skip to content

 Starting from 1 April 2021, HMRC implemented a limit on the R&D tax credit payable to a loss-making SME.
 The cap sets the maximum R&D tax credits at £20,000, along with three times the total PAYE and National Insurance Contributions (NIC) liability of the company for the year.
 Companies making a claim for a payable R&D tax credit that is below £20,000 will not be affected by this cap.

-After determining the R&D tax credit benefit, you must enter this information in your company tax return (CT600).
-This includes the enhanced qualifying R&D expenditure and, if applicable, the payable tax credit amount.
-Learn more about required documents for submitting R&D claims.
+After determining the benefit using an R&D tax credit calculator, you must enter this information in your company tax return (CT600).
+This includes the enhanced qualifying R&D expenditure, and if applicable, the payable tax credit amount.

 To support your R&D claim, you need detailed documentation on the following to make a technical narrative: